Maurice1975/unshadow/README.md

 I tried it myself and it works on Parrot OS.

 Check the cmd.txt for the commands I used. to unshadow this file and feed it to johnny.

+This is just for unshadow testing and not Johnny or the cmdline version.